roosemberth/karuiwm/README.md

 appendix A: layouts
 -------------------

-stwm is a *dynamically tiling window manager*, this means that it automatically arranges windows following certain dynamically changable rules, called *layouts*.
+karuiwm is a *dynamically tiling window manager*, this means that it automatically arranges windows following certain dynamically changable rules, called *layouts*.
 This allows the user to focus on the workflow instead of having to arrange windows manually.

 You can cycle through the layouts with <code>Mod</code>+<code>Space</code>; the windows will get arranged automatically.

-The layouts are defined in <code>layout.h</code>; the array at the end of the file contains the layouts that will be actually used in your personal stwm setup.
+The layouts are defined in <code>layout.h</code>; the array at the end of the file contains the layouts that will be actually used in your personal karuiwm setup.
 Every layout below the <code>NULL</code> entry will not be accessible through the usual layout cycling.